 The global legal cannabis industry is projected to reach $57 billion by 2027 according to a Forbes report but that may be a floor, not a ceiling.
 Other prognosticators (Grand View Research) predict the global legal marijuana market, hemp excluded which had $827 million in 2017 USA sales and is expected to triple that amount by 2022, will come in at $146.4 billion by 2025.
 The same researchers believe legal marijuana sales in the USA, $7 BN or so in 2016, should “grow at a CAGR of 24.9% from 2017 to the level of $100.3 BN by 2025.”

-The first point is that while the numbers are big, there is no proof that this emerging industry, similar to predecessor industries such as renewable energy, big data, social media, energy, agriculture, fossil fuel, pharmacy, and retail, both big box and online, will contribute anything transformational to America’s stand-out inequality deficits.
+The first point is that while the numbers are big, there is no proof that this emerging industry, similar to predecessor industries such as Renewable Energy, Cloud Data, Social Media Platform Monopolists, Corporate Farming, Big Pharma, and Amazon-like ubiquitous retail, both big box and online, will contribute anything transformational to resolve America’s stand-out inequality deficits.
 In a country freeze-tagged between “Black Lives Matter” and “Dying of Whiteness,” the United States appears incapable of healing its self-inflicted geography-is-destiny, racial and economic class-based inequalities.